 Christ the Redeemer is the most iconic landmark in Rio de Janeiro, Brazil.
-Do you know all the facts about this world-famous statue?

 Christ the Redeemer is a statue of Jesus Christ with arms spread, overlooking the city of Rio de Janeiro from the Corcovado Moutain.

 The statue itself is 30 meters (98 ft) high, excluding its 8-meter (26 ft) pedestal.
 The arms stretch 28 meters (92 ft) wide.

 It’s not just a statue.
 It’s a symbol for millions of Christians worldwide and is considered one of the most important cultural symbols in all of Brazil.

 Let’s take a closer look at all the facts about Christ the Redeemer so you can learn everything about this famous statue.